vectordotdev/vector/changelog.d/clickhouse_acknowledgements.breaking.md

-Updated the end status for end-to-end acknowledgments for the clickhouse sink.

-When requests encounter 500-level errors, the end status is now "Errored" instead of "Rejected".
+Requests that encounter 500-level errors from the Clickhouse server will be retried instead of immediately producing an error at their source.